For many people there is no single or certain cure for lower back pain; it often takes a process of trial and error to find what works best for you.

 There are many options for treating sleep problems that accompany chronic lower back pain—see Chronic Pain and Insomnia: Breaking the Cycle.

 The muscles in your abs and back play a critical role in supporting your lower spine.
 These muscles don't get a good workout during the course of a normal day—they need to be specifically targeted through exercise.

 There are many simple exercises that can be performed in 20 to 30 minutes as part of your daily routine.
 If you are just starting out, even a simple act of sitting upright on an exercise ball for 30 minutes a day will engage your core muscles.

 4. Soothe the pain with cold and/or hot

-Don't underestimate the impact of regularly applying cold packs and/or hot packs to help reduce your lower back pain and spur the healing process.
+Don't underestimate the pain reduction of simply applying cold packs and/or hot packs to help reduce your lower back pain and spur the healing process.

 Cold application has two primary benefits: